Siddheshwar Prasad

 Siddheshwar Prasad (19 January 1929 – 22 January 2023) was an Indian politician belonging to the Indian National Congress.
-He was elected to the Lok Sabha, lower house of the Parliament of India from the Nalanda Constituency of Bihar in 1962, 1967 and 1971.
-He was earlier a Professor in Nalanda College in Bihar.
+He was elected to the Lok Sabha, the lower house of the Parliament of India from the Nalanda Constituency of Bihar in the 1962, 1967, and 1971 general elections.
+He was earlier a Professor at Nalanda College in Bihar.
 He was the Governor of Tripura from June 1995 to June 2000.

+Prasad has spotlighted the Kurmi community to which the Bihar Chief Minister belongs.

 Prasad died in Patna, Bihar on 22 January 2023, three days after his 94th birthday.